KatyNTsachi/Computer-Graphics-/README.txt

 INSTRUCTIONS:
- * reset your local branch to commit NEW HW and then pull the changes from the remote repository. this is nessessery because I force pushed some commits. use git to look at the changes instead of reading the entire code.

 * fix the lights: light calculation is implemented in getColorAt which calls getFlatColorAt, getGouraudColorAt, getPhongColorAt.
 . getFlatColorAt is already implemented but it dosn't work well, I think it is because